Life with AI

 Open Questions

-Can relay pumping stations at intermediate levels achieve concrete delivery above 600m, and what are the maintenance requirements for mid-height pump stations?
+Can relay pumping stations at intermediate levels achieve concrete delivery above 621m (the current world record), and what are the maintenance requirements for mid-height pump stations under continuous operation?

-What is the minimum inventory buffer required to maintain continuous construction across hundreds of work fronts during supply chain disruptions?
+What is the minimum inventory buffer required to maintain continuous construction across hundreds of work fronts during supply chain disruptions — and does post-COVID research on strategic stockpiling vs. lean principles change the calculus for a multi-decade project?

-How do you transition from conventional construction logistics to autonomous freight systems mid-project without schedule disruption?
+How do you transition from conventional construction logistics to autonomous freight systems mid-project without schedule disruption, given that Aurora and competitors have demonstrated driverless highway freight but not construction-site-integrated autonomy?

 Cross References